What do I mean by some software devs are "ngmi"?

 You may not believe me, but I'll leave you with a ponderoo...

-Over the last month I've caught up with founders which have already been implementing above for over a year now.
-The founders didn't intend to slash workforce, it just happened naturally - people self-selected out of the new AI+tools first direction - which works for now but the places to turn to will soon diminish, fast.
+Over the last month, I've caught up with founders who have already been implementing the above for over a year now.
+The founders didn't intend to slash their workforce; it just happened naturally - people self-selected out of the new AI+tools first direction - which works for now but the places to turn to will soon diminish, fast.

-Founders have discovered that the tools do indeed work and AI enables a path to do more, faster, with less.
-I strongly recommend developers to get out of the bubble of speaking with other developers and instead start having discussions with technical founders...
+Founders have discovered that the tools do indeed work, and AI enables a path to do more, faster, with less.
+I strongly recommend that developers get out of the bubble of speaking with other developers and instead start having discussions with technical founders.

 https://www.reddit.com/r/ChatGPTCoding/comments/1h26x0k/team_transitioned_to_cursor_but_bottleneck_is_now/

 The moral of the story?
-Don't fall asleep on the wheel on this one.
-Invest in yourself - if you’re a high agency person, there’s never been a better time to be alive...
+Don't fall asleep at the wheel on this one.
+Invest in yourself - if you’re a high-agency person, there’s never been a better time to be alive...

 I suspect there's not going to be mass-layoffs for software developers at Companies due to AI, instead there what we will see is a natural attrition between those who invest in themselves right now and those who do not.